Air Bagan Flight 011: Aircraft

-The aircraft was a 21-year old Fokker 100, manufactured in 1991 as PH-CFE.
-Before being owned by Air Bagan, the aircraft had been operated by multiple European airliners including Air Europe, Air Littoral, and British Midland Airways.
-The aircraft was initially owned by Air Bagan from 2005 - 2008 and was later sold to Myanmar Airways International for a year.
-The aircraft was later delivered to Air Bagan again in 2009.
+The aircraft was a 21-year-old Fokker 100, manufactured in 1991 as PH-CFE.
+The aircraft was delivered to Air Bagan from British Midland Airways in 2005.
 The aircraft had accrued a total flight cycles of 32,584 cycles.

 Despite its old age, the aircraft had passed the latest major maintenance check in November.
 The last line check had been conducted just two days before the accident flight.

-Passengers and crews
+Passengers and crew

-There were 65 passengers and 5 crew members on board the aircraft.
-Majority of the passengers were foreigners, but the exact number was not known.
-According to reports, those onboard included nationals from Australia, France, Germany, Korea, Switzerland, Taiwan, United Kingdom and United States.
+There were 65 passengers and 6 crew members on board the aircraft.
+The majority of the passengers were foreigners, but the exact number was not known.
+According to reports, the passengers included nationals from Australia, France, Germany, South Korea, Switzerland, Taiwan, the United Kingdom, and the United States.
 The rest were Burmese.

 The identities of the captain and the first officer were not revealed by authorities.
-However, according to the investigation report, the captain was an experienced 49-year old pilot with a total flying experience of 5,937 hours and had been the captain of the Fokker 100 for 6 years with a total flying experience on the Fokker 100 of 2,547 hours.
-The first officer had only accrued a total flying experience of 849 hours, of which 486 were on the type.
+However, according to the investigation report, the captain was an experienced 49-year-old pilot who had 5,937 total flight hours, had been a Fokker 100 captain for 6 years, and had 2,547 hours in the Fokker 100.
+The first officer had only accrued 849 total flight hours, of which 486 were in the type.